SECTION 1. The General Laws are hereby amended by inserting after chapter 140B, the following chapter:-

 (g) A scrap processor or recycling facility operator that receives material that does not meet the description materials being sought by a law enforcement officer may dispose of that material at its discretion.

-Section 5. (a) Any secondary metals dealer who knowingly buys or receives a prohibited metal may be punished by a fine of not more than $500 for the first offense.
+Section 5. (a) For the purposes of this subsection a “prohibited metal” is any metal article as provided in subsections (d)(1) to (d)(12), inclusive, of section 3 of this chapter.
+Any secondary metals dealer who knowingly buys or receives a prohibited metal may be punished by a fine of not more than $500 for the first offense.
 Upon a second offense, such dealer may be punished by a fine of not more than $1,000.
 Upon a third or subsequent offense, such dealer may be punished by a fine of not more than $2,000.

-(c) Any person who violates section 30 of chapter 266 and in which the property for such violation is a prohibited metal may be punished by a fine of not more than $250 for the first offense.
+(c) For the purposes of this subsection a “prohibited metal” is any metal article as provided in subsections (d)(1) to (d)(11), inclusive, of section 3 of this chapter.
+Any person who violates section 30 of Chapter 266 and the property for this violation is a prohibited metal may be punished by a fine of not more than $250 for the first offense.
 Upon a second offense, such person may be punished by a fine of not more than $500.
 Upon a third or subsequent offense, such person may be punished by a fine of not more than $1,000.

-(d) Any person who fails to comply with the procedures and record-keeping requirements as outlined in section 3 of this chapter may be punished by a fine of not more than $150 for the first offense.
+(d) Any person who fails to comply with the procedures and record-keeping requirements as outlined in subsections (a) to (c) and (e) to (f), inclusive, of section 3 of this chapter may be punished by a fine of not more than $150 for the first offense.
 Upon a second offense, such person may be punished by a fine of not more than $300.
 Upon a third or subsequent offense, such person may be punished by a fine of not more than $500.

 Section 6.
 The provisions set forth in this act shall not apply to vehicles received by an entity subject to the regulation and reporting requirements of the federal National Motor Vehicle Title Information System, as set forth in 49 U.S.C. § 30501.

-SECTION 2.
-Section 54 of chapter 140 of the General Laws, as appearing in the 2014 Official Edition, appearing, is hereby amended by striking out, in line 5, the words “old metals”.

 SECTION 3.
+Section 54 of chapter 140 of the General Laws, as appearing in the 2012 Official Edition, is hereby amended by striking, in line 5, the words “old metals”.

-Section 202 of said chapter 140, as so appearing, is hereby further amended by striking out, in line 2, the words “old metals and”.
+SECTION 4.
+Section 202 of said chapter 140 is hereby amended by striking out, in line 2, the words “, old metals and .”

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.